9-1-1 call takers

 The recruitment process

 All candidates must first apply to our Emergency Communications Operator 1 posting online through our career portal.
+NB – if the Emergency Communications Operator 1 position is not visible in our Portal, please feel free to setup an alert for all future position(s) here.
 Candidates who are shortlisted will be invited to our information and screening session.

 Stage 1 - Information and Screening Session Details